 Windows: stonework and glass repairs

-Drainage: during the exceptionally wet winter of 2019/20, the crypt was flooded on several occasions to a depth of more than a foot.
-Work has been carried out to divert some of the storm water from the roof away from the crypt and to pump away any ground water which enters the crypt.
+Drainage: during the exceptionally wet winter of 2019/20, the crypt was flooded on several occasions to a depth of more than a foot; further heavy rain in the winter of 2022/23 has resulted in further flooding and once again there has been as much as a foot of water in the Cazalet crypt.
 The drainage system has been investigated and it has been established that the drain from the Cazalet crypt at the East end of the church has been blocked by silt.
 Further work is required to provide an effective solution for the longer term.

 Walls surrounding the churchyard: some repairs and re-pointing are required and a section of wall at the north east corner of the churchyard needs to be re-built.

 We have reviewed whether we should improve the church’s facilities and whether this could be done in a way which is sympathetic to the character of our wonderful church.